Skip to Main Content

 • Travel preferences.
 Do you prefer using one specific airline or hotel chain when you travel?
 Or would you rather have the freedom to use your points on whichever hotel and flight you choose?
 For loyalty-based rewards, go for a co-branded travel card.
 If you prefer flexibility, generic travel cards will give you more options.

 • Spending habits.
 What do you spend the most money on?
-One of the best ways to choose a travel card is finding one that offers the highest rewards for the categories you spend the most in.
+One of the best ways to choose a travel card is to find one that offers the highest rewards for the categories where you spend most.

 • Welcome offers.
-You may find welcome offers for travel credit cards where you can earn extra rewards by meeting purchase requirements within a certain timeframe.
+You may find welcome offers for travel credit cards that offer extra rewards for meeting purchase requirements within a certain timeframe.
 As long as you’re able to comfortably meet the spending requirements, a bonus offer could be a deciding factor.

 • Annual fee.
 There are plenty of travel credit cards with no annual fee if that’s what works for your budget.
 However, some cards with annual fees are worth it thanks to extra perks and benefits.